GuyRayOv/Stocks/README.md

-# 🎯 Deep Learning Pipeline Project for Time Series
+# 🎯 Deep Learning study project for Time Series dataset

-This repository contains a modular **deep learning** project of **time series**, developed using YF's Stokcs datasets.
+This repository contains a modular **deep learning** project of **time series**, developed using YF'database

 ---

 ## 📘 Project Overview

-The project implements all major stages of a **deep learning pipeline of time series**, including:
+The project implements major stages of a deep learning pipeline of time series dataset, including:
-1. **Data preparation:** a ticker and exhogen indexes (S&P, NASDAQ, Oil, Gold, RealEstate, Inflation) formated a ts table of ~300 features
+1. **Data preparation:** a ticker + exhogen indexes (S&P, NASDAQ, Oil, Gold, RealEstate, Inflation) are formated a ts table of ~300 features
-2. **Feature recomandation:** Using ML/XGB to suggest 20 best features for each stock.
-Saving final table as a csv
+2. **Feature recomandation:** Using ML/XGB to "suggest" best 20 features for each stock, saving the result table as a csv
-3. **Select NN and its X_features:** Testing LSTM, GRU, CNN and Mix-combinations with few options of X_features against the csv file
+3. **Select NN and its X_features:** Testing LSTM, GRU, CNN and mixed combinations with several options of X_features from the csv file
 4. **Future prediction** – Using best MM and X_features to predict the next few days of the TKL

 ---